adarsh-jha-dev/resume-ready/README.md

 ## Extra Technologies

 <p>While building this project, the first major problem which i came across is uploading videos , images on the database.
-This made me go through a lot of docs, and eventually I used [Cloudinary](https://cloudinary.com/) for storing the images, videos associated with the posts.</p>
+This made me go through a lot of docs, and eventually I used <a href="https://cloudinary.com/">Cloudinary</a> for storing the images, videos associated with the posts.</p>

 <footer>So, for now, that is the information I felt sharing regarding this project, I have still plenty of things to work on for this application.
 Any ideas from the community is always welcome.</footer>